Follow @scope_views

 The rear is a superb one-piece Takahashi casting.
 Whereas on the u-250 this can be removed for cooling to reveal a vented cell, on this u-180 it is fixed.

-The Mewlon 180 has a thin, three-vane spider, better for contrast than thick vanes.
+The Mewlon 180 has a thin, three-vane spider, for better contrast than thick vanes.
 The secondary holder is fronted by a logoed blanking plate - nicely machined out of metal and threaded on.

-All the Mewlons have their finders cleverly mounted into a cast handle that attaches solidly to the cast back-plate.
+All Mewlons have their finders cleverly mounted into a cast handle that attaches solidly to the cast back-plate.
 This makes the OTA easier to mount, but also makes for a super-stable finder mount that never loses alignment.

 The tube is covered by a unique vinyl cover with a Velcro tightening strap.

-Focuser, 2 visual back and typical Tak 1.25 adapter.
+Focuser, 2” visual back and typical Tak’ 1.25” adapter.

-Detail of unique (to Mewlons) 6x30 finder-cum-handle.
+Detail of unique (to Mewlons) 6x30 finder-handle.

 Focuser